AndreeeasN/pp5-project/README.md

 #### 2. Home page
 - Responsiveness
     - Resizes well down to a minimum screen width of 320px
-    - On smaller screen sizes the hero images/carousel is hidden as it doesn't scale well and images + their text aren't visible enough to warrant the screen real estate.
+    - On smaller screen sizes the hero images/carousel is hidden as it doesn't scale well and the images aren't visible enough to warrant the screen real estate.
     - On smaller screen sizes the featured content cards will stack vertically
 - Hero Image / Carousel
-    - ?REQUIRES TESTING
+    - Correctly redirects to intended urls
+    - Rapidly jumping back and forth using the bottom bar might cause a skip in the transition
+      - As this is a harmless visual bug that comes with the bootstrap element I've chosen to leave it as is
 - Featured Content
     - All buttons redirect to their intended Urls
+- Newsletter Signup
+  - Correctly redirects to "Subscription Confirmed" mailchimp page
+    - The "Return to site" redirects to our home page as intended
 - Back-to-top button
     - Appears upon scrolling down as intended
     - Disappears upon scrolling back up as intended